-The gross lottery ticket sales for fiscal year 2012 were approximately \$1.597 billion as compared to \$1.461 billion for fiscal year 2011 and \$1.421 billion in fiscal year 2010.
-This represents an increase of \$136 million from 2011 and \$176 million from 2010.
+The gross lottery ticket sales for fiscal year 2013 totaled \$1.69 billion as compared to \$1.597 billion for fiscal year 2012 and \$1.461 billion in fiscal year 2011.
+This represents an increase of \$93 million from 2012 and \$229 million from 2011.

-Gross instant ticket sales were \$960 million for fiscal year 2012 compared with \$862 million for fiscal year 2011 and \$856 million in fiscal year 2010, an increase of \$98 million from fiscal year 2011 and \$104 million from fiscal year 2010.
-The increase realized during fiscal year 2012 is attributable to several factors.
-The NCEL continued with its second \$20 instant scratch-off mega game, \$200,000 a Year for Life, with a prize payout of 75%, which generated over \$62 million in sales during fiscal year 2012.
-In addition the NCEL launched its third \$20 instant scratch-off mega game, \$4 Million Cash Blowout, which generated over \$66 million in sales.
-The NCEL also launched its "Taxes Paid" family of tickets, with games available at three price points from \$5 and below, which combined generated sales of over \$28 million.
+Gross instant ticket sales were \$1.01 billion for fiscal year 2013 compared with \$960 million for fiscal year 2012 and \$862 million in fiscal year 2011, an increase of approximately \$50 million from fiscal year 2012 and approximately \$148 million from fiscal year 2011.
+The increase realized during fiscal year 2013 is attributable to several factors.
+The NCEL continued with its third \$20 instant scratch-off mega game, \$4 Million Cash Blowout, with a prize payout of 75%, which generated over \$63 million in sales during fiscal year 2013.
+In addition the NCEL launched its fourth \$20 instant scratch-off mega game, \$4 Million Gold Bullion, which generated over \$54 million in sales.
+The NCEL also launched its "A Week for Life" family of tickets, with games available at four price points from \$10 and below, which combined generated sales of over \$121 million.
 The NCEL released several very successful licensed games during the year.
-The NASCAR Ultimate Fan Instant Scratch-Off was introduced and provided players the chance to win a grand prize trip package, including VIP access to a race of their choice.
-The NCEL launched its Wheel of Fortune Instant Scratch-Off licensed game, which awarded players the opportunity to travel to Hollywood and play in an un-televised version of the popular game show.
-In addition, other licensed instant games were released such as "The Three Stooges" and "Bass Pro Shop \$25,000 Cash Adventure" which also proved to be very popular.
+The Star Trek Instant Scratch-Off was introduced and provided players the chance to win a grand prize trip package, including VIP access to the Star Trek convention in Las Vegas.
+The NCEL launched its suite of Instant Monopoly Scratch-Off licensed games, with Monopoly games at four price points under \$10 resulting in over \$40 million in sales.
+In addition, other licensed instant games released such as "Bejeweled Money Multiplier" also proved to be very popular.

-On-line sales were \$637 million for fiscal year 2012 compared to \$599 million for fiscal year 2011 and \$566 for fiscal year 2010, representing a \$38 million increase from fiscal year 2011 and a \$71 million increase from fiscal year 2010.
-On-line sales benefited from high jackpots in the multi state games Mega Millions and Powerball.
-The Mega Millions jackpot reached a record \$640 million, with total sales of \$85.6 million, compared to \$72.6 million during fiscal year 2011.
-The Powerball jackpot reached over \$200 million five times during the fiscal year, which helped increase Powerball sales to \$153 million, from \$138 million the previous year.
-The Carolina Cash 5 top prize exceeded half a million dollars seven times during the fiscal year, resulting in increased on-line sales.
-The additional daily Carolina Pick 4 draw was in place for the entire fiscal year, resulting in an increase of \$26 million from the previous fiscal year.
+Draw game sales were \$678 million for fiscal year 2013 compared to \$637 million for fiscal year 2012 and \$599 for fiscal year 2011, representing a \$41 million increase from fiscal year 2012 and a \$79 million increase from fiscal year 2011.
+Draw game sales benefited from high jackpots in the multi-state game Powerball.
+The Powerball jackpot reached over \$500 million twice during the fiscal year, which helped increase Powerball sales to \$197 million, from \$153 million the previous year.
+The Carolina Cash 5 top prize exceeded half a million dollars eight times during the fiscal year and reached over \$1 million once, resulting in increased draw sales.
+The Carolina Pick 4 game also had increased sales from the previous year.
+Carolina Pick 4 sales were over \$103.9 million compared to \$91.5 million the previous year.

-MANAGEMENT'S DISCUSSION AND ANALYSIS June 30, 2012 and 2011
+MANAGEMENT'S DISCUSSION AND ANALYSIS June 30, 2013 and 2012

-The following chart depicts the distribution of sales by product for the fiscal years ended June 30, 2012, 2011 and 2010.
+The following chart depicts the distribution of sales by product for the fiscal years ended June 30, 2013, 2012 and 2011.

-Non-operating Revenues mainly consist of investment earnings on Short-Term Investment Fund (STIF) accounts and security lending transactions, and Multi-State Lottery Association (MUSL) dividends received.
+Non-operating Revenues mainly consist of investment earnings on Short Term Investment Fund (STIF) accounts and security lending transactions, and Multi-State Lottery Association (MUSL) dividends received.